Know that you possess the strong

 A main activity to avoid is mental work and studying at night.
 Instead, do it as early in the day as you can.
 Listen to music, watch movies or do light crafts or artwork at night.
 It is also best to avoid cold drinks or raw, cold foods.
 Instead, drink spicy warm herb teas, eat soups and stews and other cooked, warm, substantial foods.
 Avoid stimulants of all kinds: caffeine, nicotine, sugar, and all drugs legal or illegal.
 Try to cut back on your projects and work until the end of January when the energies of spring begin to rise.

-The strongest Chinese herbal tonics are best tolerated during the winter.
+The strongest Chinese herbal tonics such as ginseng are best tolerated during the winter.
 Some of the most strengthening and powerful tonics such as ginseng, astragalus, dang gui, deer antler and others can be difficult to take at other times of the year and may cause headaches, insomnia or skin eruptions when taken then or if there is significant yin deficiency.

 The Chinese herbal tonics are unique in their variety and sophistication.
 However, it is best not to take tonics without proper supervision as they are strong enough to aggravate some conditions when taken improperly.
 Never use tonics when fighting any kind of flu or infection as the tonics can retard full recovery when used at the wrong stage of the illness.